WildcardTJ/ACapp/README.md

 Animal Crossing New Horizons android app

 ## Features
-* Browse a list of insects and fish while logging your donations
+* Browse a list of insects and fish
+* Log your donations with Blathers
 * Check out the latest posts from /r/animalcrossing
 * Get notifications on who's in town today